Mark Miloscia: Professional career

 In 2018 he became the executive director of the Family Policy Institute of Washington, a Family Research Council (FRC) operating under the umbrella of James Dobson's Focus on the Family.
+During his tenure in the organization, he has written that Democrats serve Satan and engage in human sacrifice.
+He also compared Democrats to Adolf Hitler, Mao Zedong and Joseph Stalin.

 Political career

 Miloscia served seven terms in the Washington State House of Representatives as a Democrat.
 He was elected in 1998 from the 30th Legislative District, an area that includes Federal Way, Algona, and portions of Auburn, Pacific, Milton, and Des Moines.

 On September 15, 2011, Miloscia announced his candidacy to run as a Democrat to replace retiring Washington State Auditor Brian Sonntag.
 Miloscia came under fire within his own party for his conservative positions on abortion and same-sex marriage, and he failed to receive its nomination.
 Miloscia was not among the top-two vote-getters in Washington's blanket primary system, garnering less than 10% of the vote, and thus did not appear on the November general election ballot.
 Fellow Democratic State Representative Troy Kelley was elected as state auditor in November 2012.
 Miloscia's seat in the legislature was won by Republican Federal Way City Councilperson Linda Kochmar.

 While serving as a representative, Miloscia worked as a substitute teacher when the legislature was not in session.
 As of March 2014, Miloscia announced his candidacy for State Senate in the 30th Legislative District as a Republican.

 On March 6, 2014, Miloscia switched to the Republican Party when he announced his candidacy for the State Senate in the 30th Legislative District in 2014 - an election he ultimately won by more than 11 points.

-Miloscia is currently running for Washington secretary of state in the 2022 special election.
+Miloscia ran for Washington secretary of state in the 2022 special election.
+Miloscia has doubted the legitimacy of the 2020 presidential election.